Fees

 If you dispute your bill, the provider or facility cannot move the bill for the disputed item or service into collection or threaten to do so, or if the bill has already moved into collection, the provider or facility has to cease collection efforts.
 The provider or facility must also suspend the accrual of any late fees on unpaid bill amounts until after the dispute resolution process has concluded.
 The provider or facility cannot take or threaten to take any retributive action against you for disputing your bill.

-For questions or more information about your right to a Good Faith Estimate, the dispute resolution process, or to get a form to start the dispute resolution process, visit www.cms.gov/nosurprises/consumers, email FederalPPDRQuestions@cms.hhs.gov, or call 1-800-985- 3059.
+For questions or more information about your right to a Good Faith Estimate, the dispute resolution process, or to get a form to start the dispute resolution process, visit: www.cms.gov/nosurprises/consumers, email: FederalPPDRQuestions@cms.hhs.gov, or call: 1-800-985- 3059.